 Maintaining multiple applications can feel like taking on extra work.
 If that doesn’t bode well, you might want to look into Looker.

 After connecting databases through a pipeline, Looker comes pretty much hassle-free.
 Looker’s intuitive platform makes it straightforward for staff members outside the data analytics team to learn their way around the tool.

 The shortfall here is that there tends to be more work upfront.
 This is because developers must work out a semantic model compatible with the tool’s unique scripting language.
 Given how it takes over a month on average to deploy a brand new machine learning model, it might be a while until you see Looker up and running.

 Another downside is the basic suite of visuals.
 There are only about 20 different modules to choose from, which is far less than most other BI tools on the market.

 In terms of pricing, Looker subscribes to a flexible model just like Domo.
 You’ll have to submit an inquiry to get an exact quote.
-The table below should give you a better idea of what the final number would look like.
+The Amazon pricing information table should give you a better idea of what the final number would look like.

-We’ve combed through four of the five most widely trusted data visualization tools in the market.
+We’ve combed through four of the five most widely trusted data visualization dashboards in the market.
 What if we told you for this last one you wouldn’t have to spend a penny?